SuperHeavyBallet/Szemeredis-Grid/README.md

 Instead, we can switch to collecting the progressions as individual elements ie 2, 20, 40 etc 0 and on clicking one of those, the suitable squares in the grid will be higlighted.

+Total Refactor -

+Create master array of each cell, with key : value of integer : assigned progressions amount as array [2,3,4] etc

+If Collected progressions are clicked, cells that follow that progression are highlighted